NY1024/BAP-Jailbreak-Vision-Language-Models-via-Bi-Modal-Adversarial-Prompt/README.md

 pip install -r requirements.txt
 ```

 Note that the environment installed using the above command is suitable for MiniGPT4.
 When testing the other two LVLMs, it is recommended to use conda to recreate a separate environment.
+The code in this repository is primarily designed for testing the open-source MiniGPT4 and commercial large models that offer APIs.
+To test other models, you can refer to our method and adjust it according to their official repositories.

 ## Models depolyment